iamavnish/streaming-data-using-kafka/README.md

-# streaming-data-using-kafka
+# Working with Streaming Data using Kafka
-Working with Streaming Data using Kafka
+## This is Proof of Concept for working with Streaming Data using Kafka.